magneticstain/PrivyPaste/README.md

 ### Bug Reporting and Responsible Disclosure
 #### Bugs
-If you find a bug with PrivyPaste - let us know!
+If you find a bug with PrivyPaste, let us know!
 We try to improve PrivyPaste everyday, but we can't catch everything.
-If you would like to let us know about a bug, please submit a bug report using the issue tracker for this project (located to your right).
+If you would like to let us know about a bug, please submit a bug report using the issue tracker for this project (located toward the top of the page).
 Please try to be as thorough as possible to help speed up remediation.

 #### Security Issues/Responsible Disclosure
 If you find a security vulnerability or general security issue, let us know about that too.
 You can use the issue tracker for this project (located to your right), or if it is a